Ear Center: Ear Tubes (Bilateral Myringotomy & Transtympanic Tubes)

 Complications are unlikely and are rare, but they are possible, even during a brief mask anesthesia.
 However, the expected benefits from the procedure usually outweigh the risks inherent in performing the general anesthesia.

-- The surgeon who discussed the operation with you will be performing the operation himself.
+- Dr. Kraus will be performing the operation himself.
 The procedure is brief and usually lasts less than 15 minutes.

 - There is no pain involved during the procedure.
 Minimal postoperative pain may be experienced.
 Tylenol™ may be used but is usually not necessary.
 Postoperative drops may cause some fussiness or irritability, but this is usually temporary and does not require pain medications.

-- Various types of ear tubes are used (Paparella, Armstrong, T-Tubes, etc.).
+- Various types of ear tubes are used (Paparella Type I or Type II, T-Tubes, etc.).
 All tubes are small and are made of medical grade materials such as silastic, polyethylene, Teflon™, etc.

 - Most ear tubes are blue, green, white, or metallic in color.
-They are easily seen by your primary care physician or pediatrician during ear examinations.
+They may been seen by your primary care physician or pediatrician during ear examinations.

 - During the ear tube operation, a small incision is made in the eardrum.
 The tube is carefully inserted through the eardrum.
 A portion of the tube is positioned on the inside of the eardrum, and a portion of the tube is positioned on the outside of the eardrum.
 The shape of the tube and the nature of the eardrum hold the tube in place.